-With the Snapchat Discover situation making a rapid improvement, 63% of marketers worldwide have decided to join the platform.
-Video search statistics show that jewelry and watch companies were the first to move to Snapchat, with everyone else following.
+With the Snapchat Discover situation making a rapid improvement, 64% of marketers worldwide have decided to join the platform.
+Jewelry and watch companies were the first to move to Snapchat, with everyone else following.

 For the advertisers who want to appeal to younger audiences and spend hundreds of thousands of dollars per day doing so, the Sponsored Lenses option might seem appealing.
-The effectiveness of this advertising option is not known, but it’s estimated to be five times less effective than Snap Ads while costing the advertiser an arm and a leg.
+The effectiveness of this advertising option is not known, but—based on stats about video marketing—it’s estimated to be five times less effective than Snap Ads while costing the advertiser an arm and a leg.

 Snapchat’s video popularity with the sound on is impressive.
 Especially when compared to other social networks, the advantage of Snapchat is apparent.
 For example, the number of Facebook ads that are viewed with sound on is just 15%.

-There are many ways to apply video in your strategy: stories, live-stream, vlogs, and product demos are just some of them.
-All of these video marketing statistics prove that video is more engaging and more popular than any other type of content; hence, it’s one of the most effective tactics used by digital marketers.
-If you still haven’t used it, find the most suitable way for your business to start leveraging video marketing and thereby grow brand awareness and drive leads.
+These video marketing statistics prove that this content format is more engaging and more popular than any other type of content; hence, it’s one of the most effective tactics used by digital marketers.
+The golden age of video is upon us and if you still haven’t used it, keep up with the latest video marketing trends and find the most suitable way for your business to start leveraging video and thereby grow brand awareness and drive leads.